laxsman-karthik-s/Laxsman_Karthik.S_22MIS1006_BDA_DA-2/README.md

 - Churn: Indicates whether the customer has churned (Yes, No).

 ## Requirements
+- Python Version:Python 3.6 or higher (recommended: Python 3.8 or higher).
 ### Required Libraries:
 You need to install the following Python libraries:
 - numpy: For numerical operations.